How many people are moving to Florida?

 Florida’s popularity by the numbers

 This number is the difference between people moving in and people moving out.
-As you can see, FRisk Factorlorida is by far the biggest winner by that measurement.
+As you can see, Florida is by far the biggest winner by that measurement.
 Compare that to the states with the largest net domestic migration losses:

 You can’t look at those numbers and draw conclusions about why people choose to settle down in Florida, but people often try.
 Some say that Californians and New Yorkers are trying to get away from high taxes or that Illinoisans are escaping brutal winter weather.
 All of these are just guesses.

 However, we do know one thing.
-At least one major report shows the clock is ticking on climate change, and that means people buying homes in Florida may be taking on more risk than they anticipated.
+At least one major report shows the widespread impact has already occurred, and that means people buying homes in Florida may be taking on more risk than they anticipated.

 Increasing climate risks don’t deter homebuyers